fattorib/picograd/README.md

 print(y.grad)  # dz/dy
 ```

-With these operations, you can construct all the pieces required to create a fully connected neural network.
-Add in an optimizer (SGD and Adam implemented) and you train the network!
-See `examples/train_MNIST.ipynb` for a neural network trained on MNIST.
-To run tests, see `test/test_tensor.py`.
-### A note on broadcasting operations
-The backward pass for broadcasted operations are a bit subtle.
-Say that we compute a linear pass on a set of inputs with a batch size greater than 1: output = Wx + b.
-In this computation, the bias vector is broadcasted to match the batch size dimension.
-If we naively compute the backward gradient now, our gradient will have the wrong size!
-Instead, what we need to do is explicitly compute the backward pass for 'broadcasting'.
-I found a very helpful overview of it [here](http://coldattic.info/post/116/).
-To summarize it, we define an operation, F, which represents the broadcasting explicitly.
-This would make our above linear pass: output = Wx+F(b).
-We can therefore compute the VJP for this (it corresponds to summation along the batch axes).

 ## How would you improve on this?
 You can do a fair amount with just the operations I have implemented.
 There are a few different directions this project can take: